-Serovar: Typhimurium Strain: LS1029
+Serovar: Typhimurium Strain: LS1059

-Original Source: Salmonella enterica (S. enterica) subsp. enterica, strain LS1029 is a derivative of strain 14028.3 Strain 14028 (also referred to as CDC 6516-60) was isolated from chickens and deposited to the ATCC® in 1960.
+Original Source: Salmonella enterica (S. enterica) subsp. enterica, strain LS1059 is a derivative of strain 14028.3 Strain 14028 (also referred to as CDC 6516-60) was isolated from chickens and deposited to the ATCC® in 1960.

-S. enterica subsp enterica, strain LS1029 Comments: expresses STM3117, tagged with 3 X FLAG epitopes.3 STM3117 is a putative glutathione-dependent glyoxalase which may have a role in neutralizing methylglyoxal, a compound lethal to Salmonella.4 Additional information is available at the Resource Center for Biodefense Proteomics Research (BPRC).
+S. enterica subsp enterica, strain LS1059 Comments: expresses STM3119, tagged with 3 X FLAG epitopes.3 STM3119 is proposed to function as a monoamine oxidase (MaoA) that converts aminoacetone, which is the degradation product of L-threonine, to methylglyoxal.3 Additional information is available at the Resource Center for Biodefense Proteomics Research (BPRC).

 S. enterica are Gram-negative, rod-shaped, flagellated bacteria.
 The species is divided into six subspecies (I, II, IIIa, IIIb, IV, VI) where only subspecies I, subsp. enterica, is considered of clinical relevance.
-Salmonellosis (nontyphoidal), due to the greater than 1500 serovars of S. enterica subsp. enterica, is one of the most common foodborne diseases with an estimated 2 million cases that occur in the United States every year.5 Pathogenicity results from a variety of virulence factors found in plasmids, prophages, and five pathogenicity islands which allow these organisms to colonize and infect host organisms. $^{6,7}\,$
+Salmonellosis (nontyphoidal), due to the greater than 1500 serovars of S. enterica subsp. enterica, is one of the most common foodborne diseases with an estimated 2 million cases that occur in the United States every year.4 Pathogenicity results from a variety of virulence factors found in plasmids, prophages, and five pathogenicity islands which allow these organisms to colonize and infect host organisms.
+5,6

 S. enterica subsp. enterica serovar Typhimurium (formerly Salmonella typhimurium) is a major cause of gastroenteritis.
 These bacteria are host generalists that occur in humans and many other mammals.
-Septic shock resulting in part from lipolysaccharide (LPS) is a primary complication associated with serovar Typhimurium infection.8 Due to its similarity to the clinical and pathological effects in humans, calves are currently used as an animal model for human enterocolitis caused by this serotype.
-9 Additionally, this serovar causes typhoid-like disease in mice and is used as a mouse model of human typhoid fever.
-10
+Septic shock resulting in part from lipolysaccharide (LPS) is a primary complication associated with serovar Typhimurium infection.
+Due to its similarity to the clinical and pathological effects in humans, calves are currently used as an animal model for human enterocolitis caused by this serotype.8 Additionally, this serovar causes typhoid-like disease in mice and is used as a mouse model of human typhoid fever.9

-The complete genome sequence of several strains of S. enterica subsp. enterica serovar Typhimurium are in progress [strain DT104 (Definitive Type 104; a multidrug resistant strain), strain SL1344 (a genetically marked subline of a calf-virulent isolate), and strain TR7095 (a wild-type strain)] and strain LT2 has been completed (GenBank: AE006468).10
+The complete genome sequence of several strains of S. enterica subsp. enterica serovar Typhimurium are in progress [strain DT104 (Definitive Type 104; a multidrug resistant strain), strain SL1344 (a genetically marked subline of a calfvirulent isolate), and strain TR7095 (a wild-type strain)] and strain LT2 has been completed (GenBank: AE006468).